flutter/website/basic-widgets.md

 To see all the basic widgets and related classes, check out the [API docs for the widgets library](http://docs.flutter.io/flutter/widgets/widgets-library.html).

-You may also be interested in Flutter's material design widgets.
+You may also be interested in Flutter's Material Design widgets.
-You can see many of the Material Design widgets in action in our [Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) demo app, and you can check out the [Catalog of Material Design widgets](/md-catalog) and [API docs for the material widgets library](http://docs.flutter.io/flutter/material/material-library.html).
+You can see many of them in action in our
+[Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery)
+demo app.
+To learn about Flutter's implementation of Material Design components, take a look at the [Material design catalog](/material-design-catalog) and the
+[API docs for the material widgets library](http://docs.flutter.io/flutter/material/material-library.html).

 Container